-- Added support for specifying custom service names of SRV resource
+Added support for specifying custom service names of SRV resource records.
+See the

 srvServiceNamesetting in the Connection Options guide for more information.

-- Added support to customize UUID representation in a codec registry using
+Added support to customize UUID representation in a codec registry using the

 ServerMonitorListenerare now totally ordered using a happens-before relationship when the listeners are not shared by different MongoClient instances.
 To learn more about the happens-before ordering, see Happens-before Order in the Java Language Specification.